5 min read

-If content is king, as the adage goes, then Disney (NYSE: DIS) is the king of content.
+If the content is king, as the adage goes, Disney (NYSE: DIS) is the king of content.

-Disney was the top grossing studio in the US between 2016 and 2018 with over $3 billion in box office receipts over that period, analysts at Morningstar note.
+Disney was the top-grossing studio in the US between 2016 and 2018, with over $3 billion in box office receipts, analysts at Morningstar note.
 The content juggernaut built on that success with a spectacular 2019.
 Six of the company’s releases have grossed more than $1 billion at the box office this year.

-The acquisition allows Disney to further deepen its reservoir of the most compelling content.
-With the addition, Disney now owns 12 of the top 20 films in terms of worldwide box office distribution, Morningstar notes.
+The acquisition allows Disney further to deepen its reservoir of the most compelling content.
+Additionally, Disney now owns 12 of the top 20 films in terms of worldwide box office distribution, Morningstar notes.

 And as it dominates the big screen, Disney is now setting its sight on the rapidly expanding Direct-to-Consumer (DTC) market.
 Disney +, its subscription streaming service, and high-profile ad-supported streaming player Hulu – which Disney gained control of as part of the Fox deal – are key initiatives for the year ahead and closely watched by investors.

-Below we use AlphaSense Sentiment Analysis to identify key developments and the outlook for the company:
+Below we use AlphaSense Sentiment Analysis to identify critical developments and the outlook for the company:

-If you're an AlphaSense user, log in to view the full analysis of Disney.
+If you’re an AlphaSense user, log in to view the complete analysis of Disney.